Notes on Reading, Writing, and Thinking with AI

 Joseph Chee Chang

 I am a research scientist at the Allen Institute for AI (Ai2) working on the Asta project.
-I received my PhD from the Language Technologies Institute and the Human-Computer Interaction Institute at Carnegie Mellon University.
+I received my PhD from the Human-Computer Interaction Institute and the Language Technologies Institute and at Carnegie Mellon University.

-My research sits at the intersection of human-computer interaction and AI, with the goal of building systems that help people navigate, understand, and synthesize large amounts of information.
+My research sits at the intersection of HCI and NLP, with the goal of building systems that help people navigate, understand, and synthesize information.
 I primarily publish in HCI venues (e.g., CHI, UIST) and occationally in NLP conferences (e.g., ACL, COLM).

-I have several active research threads: developing LLM-powered literature review tools and deep research systems, building AI-augmented reading interfaces that make scholarly papers interactive and intelligent, and studying broad human-AI collaboration to design effective partnerships between people and AI agents.
-Recently, I have also focused on interactive causal knowledge graphs and literature-based ideation and theory development.
-Previously, my research has also focused on crowdsourcing and human computation — using crowds to synthesize search results into coherent articles — and web browsing and online research tools that help consumers navigate thousands of reviews and online sources to make confident decisions.
+I have several active research threads: developing literature review tools and deep research systems, building AI-augmented reading interfaces that make scholarly papers interactive and intelligent, and studying broad human-AI collaboration to design effective partnerships between people and AI agents.
+Recently, I have also focused on interactive interfaces for exploring causal knowledge graphs, literature-based ideation, and theory development.
+I have also focused on crowdsourcing and human computation and supporting online research with novel web browsers in the past.

 Active Research Topics